-Make this DIY mermaid cake with scales and tails, no special cake pan needed!
-This easy mermaid cake is shaped into a number 9 cake with a cute little mermaid tail.
+Make my easy mermaid cake with scales and tails, no special cake pan needed!
+This simple DIY mermaid cake for a birthday is shaped into a number 9 cake with a cute little mermaid tail.
 Add white chocolate shells and seashells on edible ‘sand’ to complete the beach-y look.
-Get my free number 9 mermaid cake template below, or make your own number for your little mermaid.
+Get my free number 9 mermaid cake template below, or make your own number for your own little mermaid.

 I originally planned to sketch several mermaid cake ideas for Elise’s 9th birthday party; this number-plus-tail mermaid cake was my first idea and I loved it so much that I stopped after the first sketch.
 Two years ago I made Elise a number 7 Magic Tree House birthday cake and last year I made her a number 8 LEGO Friends birthday cake so in hindsight I guess that I’m a little fixated on trying to come up with clever number cake ideas.

 I iced this simple mermaid cake with buttercream icing and topped with fondant scales.
 The fondant scales really hide any buttercream icing mistakes so that’s another bonus of making this easy mermaid cake.
 I left the tail with just buttercream icing and tried to ice it to look like a tail.

 File this DIY project into “I can’t believe I actually made this mermaid cake by myself.
 YAY!!!”
 Years ago I vowed to make my children’s birthday cakes no matter how they turned out.
 The first birthday cake that I ever made — Elise’s Toy Story birthday cake — looked pretty good to me.
 But man, this mermaid cake!
 YOU GUYS, I CANNOT BELIEVE I MADE THIS CAKE.
 And it was super easy!!
 I like to come up with unique ideas for easy cakes that amateur bakers like me can make, and I think this is my best cake ever.
 You gotta make one.